-Line o e of Effort Create and maintain cross-program/cross-service digital infrastructure Recommendation Remove obstacles to DoD usage of cloud computing on commercial plat- forms, including DISA CAP limits, lack of ATO reciprocity, and a access to modern software development tools.
-Stake eholders DoD CIO, Service CIOs, USD(A&S) Back ground Lack of ATO reciprocity and current DoD procedures for cloud are obsta- cles to leveraging modern infrastructure a nd tools.
-Desir ed State DoD developers and contractors are able to use modern cloud computing environments and commercial developme ent tools quickly, with a a single cer- tification that is transferable to other group os using the same env vironment, tools Cong ressional N/A Role Dra aft Implementation Plan Lead Stakeholders Target Date B5.1 Rescind Clou d Access Point (CAP) policy and replace with DoD CIO Q3 FY19 policy that en sures security at scale (including end-to-end DE 0 encryption) with Dee D4, allow transfer of ATOs for som O2 EV10 B5.2 In conjunction with Rec B4, allow transfer of ATUs for com- Q3 F Y 19 B5 3 Create specifications and certification process for approval 04 FY19 00.0 of standard development tools (w/ ATO reciprocity) 000 010 941115 B5.4 In conjunction with Rec B1, establish a common, enter- USD(A&S) Q1 FY20 prise ability to develop software solutions in the "easy-to- acquire-and-p provision" cloud that is fully accredited by de- sign of the process, tools, and pipeline
+Line of Effort Create and maintain areas program/areas a a muia a distal infraat Line of Effort Create and maintain cross-program/cross-service digital infrastructure Recommendation Remove obstacles to DoD usage of cloud computing on commercial plat- forms, including DISA CAP limits, lack of ATO reciprocity, and access to modern software development tools.
+Stake eholders DoD CIO, Service CIOs, USD(A&S) Back ground Lack of ATO reciprocity and current DoD procedures for cloud are obsta- - cles to leveraging modern infrastructure a nd tools.
+Desir red State DoD developers and contractors are able to use modern cloud computing environments and commercial developme ent tools quickly, with a single cer- tification that is transferable to other group os using the same en vironment, tools Ū Cong ressional N/A Role Dra aft Implementation Plan Lead Stakeholders Target Date B5.1 Rescind Clou d Access Point (CAP) policy and replace with DoD CIO Q3 FY19 sures security at scale (including end-to-end encryption) B5.2 with Rec B4, allow transfer of ATOs for com- DoD CIO Q3 FY19 rms between programs and services cations and certification process for approval DoD CIO Q4 FY19 of standard development tools (w/ ATO reciprocity) B5.4 USD(A&S) Q1 FY20 prise ability to develop software solutions in the "easy-to- provision" cloud that is fully accredited by de- sign of the pro ocess, tools, and pipeline

-Acq Include an approach for enterprise-level DevSecOps and other centralized infrastructure develop- ment and management, approach for shared services, and applications management.
-Inf Establish a DoD enterprise ability to procure, provision, pay for, and use cloud that is no different from the commercial entry points for cloud computing.
-Inf DoD should establish a common, enterprise ability to develop software solutions in the "easy-to- acquire-and-provision" cloud that is fully accredited by design of the process, tools, and pipeline.
+Ac Include an approach for enterprise-level DevSecOps and other centralized infrastructure develop- ment and management, approach for shared services, and applications management.
+In Establish a DoD enterprise ability to procure, provision, pay for, and use cloud that is no different from the commercial entry points for cloud computing.
+Inf DoD should establish a common, enterprise ability to develop software solutions in acquire-and-provision" cloud that is fully accredited by design of the process, tools,